Visual Search | Wizard | Browse

 Range and Habitat

-Black-chinned Hummingbird: Breeds from British Columbia south to Mexico and central Texas.
-Spends winters in Mexico.
+Black-chinned Hummingbird: This species breeds from southern British Columbia south across the western states to northern Mexico and central Texas.
+It spends winters in western coastal Mexico and along the Gulf Coast.
 Preferred habitats include mountain and alpine meadows, woodlands, canyons with thickets, chaparral, and orchards.

 Breeding and Nesting